franciskoinno/whisky_analysis/README.md

 ## Visualization
 ![工作表 4](https://github.com/franciskoinno/whisky_analysis/assets/77004397/8c78015b-2dc3-426e-98df-fca82b1fa56c)
-From the graph above, we can notice that some floral present more frequent in specific region and some less.
+From the graph above, we can notice that some floral present more frequent in specific region and some less.<br>
-If higher than 0.4, we defined it as frequently present.
+If higher than 0.4, we defined it as frequently present. <br>
-If lower than 0.05, we defined it as rarely present.
+If lower than 0.05, we defined it as rarely present. <br>

 ## Findings
-From t-test:
+From t-test:<br>
-The flavor that got a higher review points: ['fruit', 'honey', 'peat', 'smok', 'citrus', 'raisin', 'deep', 'complex', 'cinnamon', 'caramel', 'pepper', 'leather', 'chocolate']
+The flavor that got a higher review points: ['fruit', 'honey', 'peat', 'smok', 'citrus', 'raisin', 'deep', 'complex', 'cinnamon', 'caramel', 'pepper', 'leather', 'chocolate']<br>
-The flavor that got a lower review points: ['malt']
+The flavor that got a lower review points: ['malt']<br>

-From graph:
+From graph:<br>

 ## Insight